Types of Business in China

 Shareholders and executive director (or board of directors)

-The board of shareholders represent the highest authority of the company, whose decisions regarding company operations are executed by the executive director or board of directors.
+The board of shareholders represents the highest authority of the company, whose decisions regarding company operations are executed by the executive director or the board of directors.

 The 2023 Company Law grants greater flexibility in the allocation of powers among shareholders’ meetings, boards of directors, and executives.
 Notably, the statutory powers of shareholders’ meetings have been somewhat reduced.
 Matters that were previously reserved for shareholders’ meetings, such as decisions on the company’s business policies and investment plans, now fall within the purview of the board of directors under the 2023 Company Law.